 Aside from his work in entertainment and publishing, Don is known internationally for his involvement with dinosaurs and other things prehistoric, a subject he has been seriously interested in since the age of six.
 He has lectured on dinosaurs at museums, universities and other major institutions in the USA and Europe.

 He often appears on TV and radio talk shows, is a frequent guest at science-fiction, horror and comic-book conventions, and is a familiar “talking head” in video and TV documentaries talking about dinosaurs, as well as monster movies and other topics.
 Regularly Don speaks at seminars for actors and film-makers.
 In 1999 and 2000, respectively, he became a volunteer at both The Field Museum (Chicago, Photography Department) and the Natural History Museum of Los Angeles County (Paleontology Department and Dinosaur Institute).
+And he has done myriad signings (and continues to do them) at book, comic book and video stores, conventions, museums, libraries and other venues, autographing items he has written.

 Among Don’s many interests are paleontology, movies (especially the older horror films, Westerns, serials and film noir), science fiction and fantasy, music, comic books, motorcycles, live reptiles, stage magic, electric trains, the Three Stooges, Jackie Gleason, old-fashioned amusement parks (with real roller coasters) and side shows and “holy relics.”